 Scenes build on your central idea.

-Therefore, before creating and organizing scenes, think of how they will fit into you narration neatly.
+Therefore, before creating and organizing scenes, think of how they will fit into your narration.

-No reader should sense a forced organization in your book like the chapters are barely clinging to each other with one shooting hard into the next.
+No reader should sense a forced organization in your book like the chapters are barely clinging to each other with no fluid transition between each one.

 You can create suspense.